AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57315-new-transaction-created-in-PayPal-Payflow-Pro-each-time-the-fetch-button-is-clicked.md

 1. Configure [!DNL PayPal Payflow Pro].
 1. Set the transaction method to *Sale*.
 1. Place an order using *Credit Card*.
-1. Open the transaction from *Admin*.
+1. Open the transaction from [!UICONTROL Admin].
 1. Click on the *fetch* button.
 1. Check [!DNL PayPal] account for transaction related to placed order.